Exail header quantum communication

 Quantum communication

 Quantum communication based on quantum key distribution (QKD) is achieved with optical telecommunication links, either via optical fibers or via the propagation of light in vacuum (or in the atmosphere) for satellite links.
-Exail leverages more than 5 years of expertise in designing and manufacturing reliable optical components for leading Quantum Key Distribution (QKD) players.
+Exail leverages more than 20 years of expertise in designing and manufacturing reliable optical components for leading Quantum Key Distribution (QKD) players.
+All R&D and production sites of Exail are located in France.

 Since 2023, Exail is leading the QKISS (Quantum Key Industrial SystemS) project, funded by the European Commission within the EuroQCI initiative (European Quantum Communication Infrastructure), aiming to develop a European ready-to-deploy QKD system.